NiklasGustafsson/Hubitat/Drivers/Levoit/readme.md

 1. VeSyncIntegration.groovy -- this is the parent device.
 It represents the VeSync account.
 Configure with account email and password, plus a refresh (polling) interval.
 2. LevoitCore200S.groovy -- the driver for the 200S purifier.
 3. LevoitCore200S Light.groovy -- the driver for the 200S night light.
-4. LevoitCore400S.groovy -- the driver for the 400S purifier.
+4. LevoitCore400S.groovy -- the driver for the 300S and 400S purifiers.

 Installation: